aaronodonoghue96/hangman-python/README.md

   - Heroku - used to deploy project
 - Other technologies used:
   - JSON - used in the template from Code Institute to pass package, launch and settings data

+## Data Model

+The data model for this hangman game is the GameData class within run.py.
+The game creates an instance of that class each time a word is chosen.

+The GameData class stores the current word, all valid guesses against it, the number of lives remaining, the word progress so far, and data on total wins, losses and current winning streak.

+The GameData class also has methods to add guesses by the user, to show progress made on guessing the word so far, several methods to validate the user's guess, and also methods for handling winning or losing the game.

 ## Testing